The Only Moving Checklist You’ll Ever Need

 Make a travel plan

-Creating a travel plan is one of the first things on a moving checklist that you need to figure out.
+Creating a travel plan is one of the first things you need to figure out on a moving checklist.
 If you are moving to a new city or country, then you need to make plans for travel in advance.

 4 Weeks Before The Move